 If you don’t have a lip liner, you need to get one, stat.
 Using a lip pencil beneath your lipstick is the number one piece of advice I can give when it comes to making your lipstick last all day.

 Outline your lips with the pencil, making sure to follow the natural lip line (unless you want to make your lips look bigger, a trend made popular by a certain teenager lately).
-Don’t stop here, though; colour in your entire lip with the pencil, too.
+Don’t stop here, though; color in your entire lip with the pencil, too.

 Lip pencils are usually made with a stiffer formula than lipstick, meaning they grip to the lips better and last longer.
 Using them as a priming base for lipstick will help it stop from wearing off, and stop your lips from looking patchy, even if the lipstick does wear slightly.